KStateMachine/kstatemachine/docs/pages/states/states.md

 `IState` is just an interface, `DefaultState` & co. are implementations.

-Use default states if you do not need to distinguish states (by type) outside from state machine.
+Use default states if you do not need to distinguish states (by type) outside the state machine.
 Otherwise, consider using [state subclasses](#state-subclasses).

 In state machine setup block define states with `initialState()`, `state()`, `finalState()`, etc. factory functions: